 People and detail orientated, we build beauty, personality and inspiration.
 All while using as little as possible.
 That’s for everyone’s benefit.

 It’s not just about the house.

 Our vision is to make architecturally designed prefab homes affordable.
-The HOLZ HOUSE a flat-packed, made-to-order modular house that doesn’t sacrifice design.
+The HOLZ HOUSE a flat-packed, made-to-order panelized house that doesn’t sacrifice design.
 Our founder developed and refined our panel process after researching prefab and building techniques all over the world—specifically from factory tours of Prefab Panel Facilities in Germany .

 We started prefabbing on-site, promptly moved into temporary structures, and now we build exclusively in our sustainably built production facility.

 Our in-house team of engineers, carpenters and detailers design and build all the walls, floors and roofs into panels.
 They carefully incorporate all mechanical, electrical and building envelope elements into the project—even the bathrooms are built as cubes and delivered to site with the fixtures installed.

 We carefully chose our panelized prefab process because it allows us to constantly evolve, build with accuracy and never compromise on inspiration.